 E-Collar Training Basics

 The remote training collar or "e-collar" is a great tool when used in combination with a good training program.
 Although it is often used as a substitute for learning to train a dog and/or a crutch for a poor training program, that is not how they should be used, and they often end up creating more problems than they solve when used that way.
 The e-collar is an advanced level tool, not a short cut, that allows us to communicate with our dogs with a high level of precision over great distances.
 The bad reputation that e-collars have is a result of both incorrect or unethical use, as well as their history.
-Modern e-collars have come a long way since they were first introduced in the 1960's when they only had one setting which was insanely high.
+Modern e-collars have come a long way since they were first introduced when they only had one setting which was insanely high.
 Back then the technology that trainers had to work with was not the best, and they did not have the information available to them on training with e-collars that we have today, which we now have thanks to those trainers.
-From the 1960's until the 1990's, e-collars were really barbaric devices that did ruin a lot of dogs, but by the late 1990's the technology really started to change, and those trainers were getting more experience with the devices and getting better and better at avoiding the potential fallout's the devices were causing.
+Over time the technology really started to change, and those trainers were getting more experience with the devices and getting better and better at avoiding the potential fallout's the devices were causing.
 Due to many of the myths out there about modern e-collars, people are often nervous about using one because they don't understand how they work and they are afraid they may accidentally hurt their dog.
-That is a valid concern, but when used with knowledge they are a fantastic tool that will take a lot of the stress out of training for both you and your dog.
+When used with knowledge and respect for the dog, E-collars are a fantastic tool that will take a lot of the stress out of training for both you and your dog.
 A good quality modern e-collar also will not do any kind of physical harm to your dog no matter how high it is set.
-It is the same type of current used in a TENS machine used for therapy in humans, and while the sensation can be quite unpleasant feeling at higher levels, it will not cause any sort of physical damage or injury.
 Quality modern e-collars also have a wide variety of settings and go so low that the sensation is not even detectable to the dog, and they also have a very small increase between each level.
 This allows us to pin point the exact right level for each dog which is just high enough to get the response we want, without it being too high either.
-An e-collar is just a tool, and how that tool is used is entirely dependent on the user.
+An e-collar is just a tool that allows us to touch our dogs at a distance, its up to us to decide how high we set it and whether or not to push the button.
 A user can use the tool well with respect for their dog, or they can use it poorly with the intent of doing harm, but that is completely dependent on the user and has nothing to do with the tool.
-Someone intent on hurting their dog could hurt their dog with a yellow crayon and will harm the dog even without an e-collar.
-Click here to see a short list of collars we recommend.
-This is not a complete list of all the collars we recommend in all situations, but they are the ones we most commonly recommend for most people and dogs.
-Please do not hesitate to contact me if you have any questions or would like a personalized recommendation for a collar that will fit your specific needs.
-Below is a very good article with more in depth information on e-collar training.
+Not all ecollars are created equal, so if you are considering buying one please contact us before you buy!